 - COVID-19 multilingual hotlines in Japan

-- On Thursday, the Tokyo metropolitan government reported 195 new cases of the coronavirus, up 136 from Wednesday.
+- On Wednesday, the Tokyo Metropolitan Government on Wednesday reported 150 new cases of the coronavirus, up 11 from Tuesday.

 - Japan relaxed its rule limiting the size of crowds at professional sports, concerts and other events as of Sept 19, lifting the 5,000-person cap on large events and instead, allowing venues to hold up to 50 percent of their capacity.

 - The Tokyo metropolitan government ended its policy of asking establishments serving alcohol in the capital’s central 23 wards to close by 10 p.m.